ananthsd/cs6220FaceDetection/README.md

 ## Running the app

 You can run the server by making sure you have all the python dependencies needed (including DeepFace), and running `FLASK_APP=server flask run`.
 Flask will say the url that you are supposed to make calls to.

+You can download the dependencies by running `pip install requirements.txt`